gibiai/Customer_Churn_Analysis_Retention_Strategy-Subscription_Business_2025/README.md

 | `support_tickets.csv` | Support burden, satisfaction, escalations |
 | `churn_events.csv` | Churn timing and cancellation reasons |

 > Note: synthetic dataset.
-The data is well-suited for demonstrating the full pipeline; as is common with synthetic data, the predictive signal is limited — discussed honestly in the results below.
+The data is well-suited for demonstrating the full pipeline; as is common with synthetic data, the predictive signal is limited, discussed honestly in the results below.

 ---